Sexual Health Clinics

 Are you aware of the effects smoking has on your body?
 Looking for some tips to help you quit?
 Read below and click on the links to gain further information.

 - Admit you have an addiction.

 Speak to a quit coach directly who can develop a quitting plan for you: 1(877) 513-5333

-Is your body going through some changes and you have no idea why!
+Is your body going through some changes and you have no idea why.
 Not to worry, these changes are a normal stage of getting older.
 Even though this is a natural life process, you may still have a lot of questions or concerns about what you are going through and what to expect.
-The links below will help answer your questions and help explain what changes your body is going through.
+The websites listed below will help answer your questions and help explain what changes your body is going through.